ktro2828/py2gsuite/README.md

 # py2gsuite

 py2gsuite is wrapper of Google Sheets/Slides API.
+You can upload your python object to your Sheets/Slides directoly.

 ## Pre-requires